shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 Since the task does not specify rules for calculating storage volumes based on balances, we will define these rules ourselves.

 **General Rules:**

----

-- each customer receives 100 GB of cloud storage upon starting to use our services.
+1. Each customer receives 100 GB of cloud storage upon starting to use our services.
 This 100 GB remains with the customer permanently.
-- a negative balance is considered a credit and does not decrease the storage volume.
+2. A negative balance is considered a credit and does not decrease the storage volume.
 Moreover, an increasing coefficient is applied to calculate the storage volume, as the bank benefits from the customer’s use of borrowed funds.
-- basic formula for storage calculation:
+3. Basic formula for storage calculation:
 - for a positive balance: Storage volume (GB) = (End-of-month balance / 10) + 100
 - for a negative balance: Storage volume (GB) = abs(End-of-month balance) / 8 + 100

 **Rules Depending on the Storage Calculation Model:**

----

-1. `Storage volume is allocated based on the end-of-month balance:`**` The basic formula is applied.
+1. **Storage volume is allocated based on the end-of-month balance:**
+The basic formula is applied.

 <details>